ssrome/100-days-of-code/log.md

 **Thoughts:**
 The last couple of days I had to rest my hand again so I wouldn't have got much done in the time I had available.

+### R2D19: October 24, 2019
+Working on a small React based project and trying to finish off some of the logic

+**Thoughts:**